 The RPOCD recommends increasing connectivity for all modes of travel between and within the Region's municipalities, creating viable alternatives to cars for certain daily trips.
-This includes improving the frequency and coordination of public transit routes, as well as building out a connected network of sidewalks and bike lanes to improve accessibility to a variety of land uses (housing, jobs, services, amenities).
-Improved connectivity will both lower the impact on the Region's land and resources and be a draw for businesses and residents seeking a vibrant and accessible place to live and work.
+This includes improving the frequency and coordination of public transit routes, as well as building out a connected network of sidewalks and bike lanes, and creating a variety of land uses (housing, jobs, services, amenities) that are accessible by each.
+This increased connectivity will not only lower the impact on the Region's land and resources but will be a draw for businesses and residents seeking a vibrant and accessible place to live and work.